Juanjdurillo/intro_unix/processes/README.md

 close(fd2);
 fcntl(fd,F_DUPFD,fd2);
 ```
-In this latter case it is important to highlight that the example is similar and not equivalent. `dup2()` performs its operation atomically while closing a descritor followed by the call to `fcntl()` is not atomic.
+In this latter case, it is important to highlight that the example is similar and not equivalent. `dup2()` performs its operation atomically while closing a descriptor followed by the call to `fcntl()` is not atomic.

 The following shows an example of how the output of a process can be redirected to a file (e.g., what happens for example when you perform `command > redirection_file`).
-For brevity reasons this program focuses only on the redirection a ommit anything else.
+For brevity reasons, this program focuses only on the redirection and omits anything else.

 ```c
 #include <sys/types.h>